dustinest/libraries/io/passwordfile/README.md

 ## Usage

 NB!
 There is a known problem with reading / writing larger files.
-You might consider using bytearray on reading and writing
+You might consider using byte array on reading and writing

 Simple usage: